diyaamina/ABC-v.-St-George-s-Healthcare-NHS-Trust-2020-/README.md

 Mental Health Act 1983: XX was detained under this Act following his conviction for manslaughter due to diminished responsibility.
 His care under this framework placed him within the jurisdiction of the NHS Trust involved.

-This case was notable because it tested the boundaries of third-party disclosure in genetic medicine.
+This case was notable because it tested the boundaries of third party disclosure in genetic medicine.
 While the court did not definitively impose a new duty of care, it refused to strike out ABC's claim as "unarguable", allowing it to proceed to trail.
 This signaled a potential shift in how confidentiality and genetic risk may be balanced in future legal decisions.

 ### Defendants' Confidentiality Duty Arguments:
 The defendants contended that patient confidentiality is important to the doctor and patient relationship as well as the broader public trust in healthcare.